-- = $\sigma$ (based on the change rate of strain multiplying with a chosen viscosity factor $\eta$ , e.g. COVID infection case) - $= \eta (d\varepsilon/dt)$ - $= \eta (d-strain/d-time)$ - = (viscosity factor $\eta$ using individual viscosity factor at present quarter) \ (strain at present quarter strain at previous quarter)
+- = σ (based on the change rate of strain multiplying with a chosen viscosity factor η , e.g. CVD risk, CKD risk, or T2D via A1C = $\eta (d\varepsilon/dt)$ - $= \eta (d-strain/d-time)$ - = (viscosity factor η using individual viscosity factor at present time duration) (strain at present quarter - strain at previous time duration)

-These inputs (causes or viscosity factors) are further normalized by dividing them by the average viscosity number or a certain established standard. such as 120 mg/dL for glucose or 25 for BMI and 170 lbs. for his ideal body weight.
-The normalization process can remove the dependency of the individual unit or certain characteristics associated with each viscosity factor.
-This process allows him to modify these variables into a set of "dimensionless variables" for easier comparison and interpretation of results.
+Some of these inputs (causes or viscosity factors) are further normalized by dividing them with either the average viscosity number or a certain established health standard, such as 50% for both CVD and CKD risk percentages, 6.0% for HbA1C values.
+He selects A1C of 6.0 as the standard of healthy A1C condition for a long-term T2D patient like himself.
+Using non-normalized values will distort the numerical comparison of the hysteresis loop areas.
+The normalization process can remove the dependency of the individual unit or certain unique characteristics associated with each viscosity factor.
+This process allows him to convert these originally collected or calculated variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.

-In addition, using a time-domain analysis (TD), he conducted a straightforward statistical correlation analysis among 4 variables: CVD risk, eAG, BW, and food quantity.
+In addition, using a time-domain (TD) analysis, he has conducted straightforward statistical correlation coefficient calculations between age difference in year (output) versus 3 different inputs, i.e. CVD, CKD, and T2D.

-Method

-The Author's Case of Diabetes
+Method The Author's Diabetes Case

 The author has been a severe T2D patient since 1996.
 He weighed 220 lb.
 (100 kg, BMI 32.5) at that time.
 By 2010, he still weighed 198 lb.
 (BMI 29.2) with average daily glucose of 250 mg/dL (HbA1C of 10%).
 During that year, his triglycerides reached 1161 and albumin-creatinine ratio (ACR) at 116.
 He also suffered from five cardiac episodes within a decade.
 In 2010, three independent physicians warned him regarding his need for kidney dialysis treatment and his future high risk of dying from his severe diabetic complications.
-Other than the cerebrovascular disease (stroke), he has suffered most of the known diabetic complications, including both macro-vascular and micro-vascular complications.
+Other than the cerebrovascular disease (stroke), he has suffered most known diabetic complications, including both macro-vascular and micro-vascular complications.